IliaOzhmegov/TradingNeuralNetwork/README.md

 This was very interesting and complex project - we looked at the task from the various angels and applied many different models.
 Hovewer the project ended up being of a larger scale than we originally presumed.
 But this is exactly what have made this project even more interesting and we intent to continue working on it after the end of the Lerning from Images Course.

 The idea of this project is to build a Convolutional Neural Network that would predict the S&P500 index market movement and price.
-In addition to this, we haded to compare other Time Series approaches, including classic Time Series models as well as more contemporary and recent methods such as Time Delay Neural Net, Reccurent NN, and Long Short-Term Memory NN.
+In addition to this, we have decided to compare other Time Series approaches, including classic Time Series models as well as more contemporary and recent methods such as Time Delay Neural Net, Reccurent NN, and Long Short-Term Memory NN.

 Overall our project can be generalized into the following acomplished tasks: